 This step is particularly crucial if you’ve stamped your own unique style all throughout the property.
 To what may come to your surprise, not everyone will appreciate vibrant red and purple walls; such distinctive and striking styling choices may make it difficult for prospective buyer’s to see beyond what’s in front of them, and that may cause a stumbling barrier.

 People like being able to envisage what the property would look like if they were living there, which is often difficult to do when every square inch is occupied with junk.
 It’s important to create as much space as possible, and usually, the best way to do that is by getting rid of all the clutter.
 Be warned though, clutter WILL mostly consist of the items which you consider ‘prized possessions’.
 So you may need a little “reality check” before coming to terms with what you need to get rid of.

-For most people, declittering will consist of a two-step process!
-First step is to make a few dozen trips to the local dump and disposing of the junk that’s been accumulated over the years.
+For most people, decluttering will consist of a two-step process!
+First step is to make a few dozen trips to the local dump and dispose of the junk that’s accumulated over the years.
 Second step is to box, cram and hide clutter out of sight.

 Rearrange furniture to maximise space

 Consider removing or rearranging any bulky furniture, because they’re good at making a room feel awfully small.
 People are obsessed with space; people want to swing cats around without making any contact!
 The bigger your property/rooms look, the more enticing the proposition becomes.